beyondnaxos/P13_argentBanque/readme.md

-# ArgentBanque
+# ArgentBank

-Welcome to ArgentBanque!
+Welcome to ArgentBank!
 This is a project that uses Vite React and Redux ToolKit to create a banking application.

 ## Installation

-To install ArgentBanque, simply clone the repository and install the dependencies using the following commands:
+To install ArgentBank, simply clone the repository and install the dependencies using the following commands:

 ```
 git clone <https://github.com/beyondnaxos/P13_argentBanque.git>